 - Many of the towns around the Cheshire area take their name from salt production.
 Northwich, Middlewich and Nantwich are three examples; ‘wych’ or ‘wich’ means ‘brine town’.

-- Over two million tonnes of salt are spread onto UK roads each years.
-The majority is spread on to motorways, trunk roads and main roads.
-Less than a third of other roads are treated.
+- Over two million tonnes of salt are spread onto UK roads each and evry year.
+The majority is spread on to motorways and main roads.
+Less than a third of other roads are treated at all.

 - An Act of Parliament from 2003 binds local authorities to ensure: “… so far as is reasonably practical… safe passage along a highway is not endangered by snow or ice.”

 - Dependent solely on the weather, winter maintenance expenditure can vary significantly, making control of budgets very difficult.
 There can also be a huge difference between individual area Highway Authority winter maintenance plans.

 - Historically, great attention is given to planning but less attention was paid to the outcomes/effectiveness of the salting activities.
 The introduction of technology to winter maintenance is now providing methods to review effectiveness and efficiency of service delivery.

 - Each year, approximately 1,000 people are killed or seriously injured on icy or snow covered roads.